Duda Santos

 Adailma Aparecida da Silva dos Santos (born 24 March 1996), known as Duda Santos or just Duda, is a Brazilian professional footballer who plays as a midfielder for Palmeiras.

 Club career

 Born in Major Isidoro, Alagoas, Duda played futsal and made her senior debut in football with Chapecoense in 2014.
 In 2017, after a short period at Kindermann/Avaí, she moved abroad with Israeli club Kiryat Gat.

 Duda returned to Brazil and Avaí in 2018, being a regular starter until rescinding her contract in January 2021.
 Late in the month, she joined Palmeiras.

+In 2022, Santos was part of the Palmeiras squad that won both the São Paulo Women's State Championship and the Copa Libertadores Femenina.